 Freshbooks, one of the best accounting software, is a cloud accounting tool with amazing features like invoicing, project tracking, etc. In addition, it has a spreadsheet feature that makes it easy to prepare taxes.

 Like most accounting or invoicing software, Freshbooks has free and paid plans.
-The latter can be enjoyed for 30 days (max), while the former can be gotten at different prices for each plan (Lite, plus, and Premium plan).
+The latter can be enjoyed for 30 days (max), while the former can be at different prices for each plan (Lite, plus, and Premium).
 The prices range from $15 per month to $50 per month.

 - Integrates with Hub staff